 National Tourism Funding

-In 2021, the national tourism administration’s budget was about 57.3 million euros.
-Of this total, 28.4 million euros were dedicated to the financial support of SMEs, which was administered by the Austrian Bank for Tourism Development (ÖHT), a specialised bank acting in a public-private partnership with the Federal Ministry of Labour and Economy.
+In 2022, the national tourism administration’s budget was about 63.9 million euros.
+Of this total, 30.2 million euros were dedicated to the financial support of SMEs, which was administered by the Austrian Bank for Tourism Development (OeHT), a specialised bank acting in a public-private partnership with the Federal Ministry of Labour and Economy.

 The "Plan T – Masterplan for Tourism" states the importance of a stand-alone tourism funding policy.
 It also started a process to rethink and renew tourism funding, focusing in particular on family-owned businesses.
-In 2021, 760 businesses (2020: 585 businesses) were supported resulting in an investment volume of almost 897 million euros.
+In 2022, 484 businesses were supported resulting in an investment volume of almost 590 million euros.

 Examples for the positive effects of supported investment activities:

 - In spite of intensive investment activities, funding recipients were, on average, able to decrease the debt repayment period from 13 years in 2014 to 9.9 years in 3-stars-hotels and 10.1 years in 4/5-stars-hotels in 2021.

 - The equity ratio of clients has developed positively in the last decade – 4-star-hotels have increased their ratio to over 15 % within the last ten years.

 - Positive effects on up- and downstream economic sectors: 60 % of investments added a value within 60 km around the investment location boosting the entire region.